-Must have the approval of the chair of the theatre department.
+Must have the approval of a member of the Theatre & Dance department.

-THR 418: ACTING; MUSICAL THEATRE WORKSHOP
+THR 418: ACTING: MUSICAL THEATRE WORKSHOP

-A fast-paced intensive studio course focusing on devising a Musical Theatre review; students will learn music and lyrics from multiple Musical Theatre scores with a thematic thru-line.
+Major, Minor, Elective credit.
+An intensive studio course focusing on devising a Musical Theatre review; students will learn music and lyrics from multiple Musical Theatre scores with a thematic thru-line.
 Layering in blocking, choreography, and character development, the class culminates with a public performance of the new work.
-Offered in Jan term.
 May be repeated for a maximum of six credits.

-THR318 or permission of the instructor.
+Prerequisite: THR318 or permission of the instructor.